Two Identical Metal Balls Are Suspended By Insulating Threads

 • Charge Magnitude: Increasing the charge on the balls strengthens the electrostatic repulsion, leading to a larger angle.

-Practically speaking, - Mass of the Balls: Heavier balls experience a greater gravitational force, requiring a stronger electrostatic force to achieve the same angle. - Length of the Threads: Longer threads allow the balls to move farther apart for the same charge, resulting in a smaller angle.
+Because of that, - Mass of the Balls: Heavier balls experience a greater gravitational force, requiring a stronger electrostatic force to achieve the same angle.
+On top of that, - Length of the Threads: Longer threads allow the balls to move farther apart for the same charge, resulting in a smaller angle. - Environmental Conditions: Humidity can affect charge retention, while air resistance may slightly dampen motion.

 As an example, doubling the charge on the balls while keeping mass and thread length constant would double $ Fₑ $, increasing $ \tanθ $ and thus the angle.